How Long Are Dogs Pregnant? Dog Pregnancy Timeline

 • Symptoms:

-• Significant weight gain and a very pronounced abdominal enlargement.
+• Weight gain and abdominal enlargement.

 • Restlessness and increased nesting behaviors as the mother prepares a place to give birth.